 Fortunately, the doublet nature of weak interactions was apparent long before the sophisticated nature of our model was known.
 The weak current, being charged, connected pairs of particles with charges differing by one unit, and in fact looked like a collection of doublets, whether proton-neutron or $\nu_e - e^-$ or $\nu\mu - \mu^-$ or u - d quarks.
 The first and last, of course, are the origins of hadronic isospin, and are only approximately the doublets we are going to want for weak isospin.
-It has been known since 1956 that the weak interactions are not parity invariant.
-All of the fundamental matter particles we will want to introduce will be spinors, but the left handed components will behave differently from the right handed ones under weak interactions.
-Their left-handed pieces will be doublets under the weak SU(2) gauge, while their right-handed pieces will be singlets.
+But all of the fundamental matter particles we will want to introduce will be spinors, and their left-handed pieces will be doublets under the SU(2) gauge, while their right-handed pieces will be singlets.
 These spinors will be massless in the fundamental lagrangian, as we can't have a gauge-invariant mass term coupling a doublet and a singlet.
 There will be three generations of leptons and three generations of quarks.
 The doublets all interact with the $W{\mu}$ with the strength $g\vec{\sigma}/2$ , while the singlets, of course, do not.
 The upper component of each doublet has a charge one unit higher than the lower component, so $\Delta Q = \Delta t_3$ , where t and $t_3$ are the weak isospin and its third component.
-All multiplets interact with $B{\mu}$ with a strength ig'y/2, where the weak hypercharge y varies from multiplet to multiplet, -1 for the lefthanded leptons, -2 for the right-handed negatively charged leptons, 0 for the right-handed neutrinos (if they exist).
-The left-handed quarks have y = 1/3, while the right-handed quarks, in order to have the same charge as their left-handed components, have y = 4/3 for u, c, and t, and y = -2/3 for d, s, and b.
+All multiplets interact with $B{\mu}$ with a strength ig'y/2, where the weak hypercharge y varies from multiplet to multiplet, -1 for the left-handed leptons, -2 for the right-handed negatively charged leptons, 0 for the right-handed neutrinos (if they exist).
+The left-handed quarks have y = 1/3, while the right-handed quarks, in order to have the same charge as their left-handed components, have y = 4/3 for u, c, and t, and y = -2/3for d, s, and b.
 Note in all cases the charge Q (in units of e > 0) is